Perspective | Battle over $1.9 trillion covid relief package is as much about political optics as economic necessity

-I’ve lost count how many times I’ve heard or read this false narrative over the last week, usually accompanied by the administration’s rallying cry, “Go big!” and a warning that the risk of doing too much is less than the risk of doing too little.
+I’ve lost count how many times I’ve heard or read this false narrative over the last week, usually accompanied by the administration’s rallying cry to “Go big!” and a warning that the risk of doing too much is less than the risk of doing too little.
 There’s nothing like message discipline to cover up exaggeration, misconception and faulty economic logic.

 In reality, the $1.9 trillion figure that has taken on totemic importance in the liberal bubble has less to do with economics than with the political necessity to placate the Democratic base and avenge more than a decade of Republican obstructionism.